eljefe303030/Melius/README.md

 * Motion Blur - off
 * VSync - off
 * Sharpening 0%
 * Disable frame generation if you get crashes.
 Otherwise use the correct one for your hardware if needed.
+Do not use sharpening in both gpu driver and ReShade.
 * Film Grain Intensity set to zero

 ## Note for Content Creators